inanna-malick/akka-streams-example/README.md

 }
 ```

 This is great, but it's all very low level.
 Look at all those Unit return types!
-If only there was a domain-specific language for transforming and composing stream processing graphs.
+Fortunately, there's a domain-specific language for transforming and composing stream processing graphs.

 Akka Streams DSL:
 --------------------------